ARTICLE I. NAME AND PURPOSE

 ARTICLE III.
 MEMBERSHIP MEETINGS

 a.
 Annual Business Meeting.
-The annual membership business meeting is held in the fall and is typically hosted by the member library of the GWLA Vice Chair/Chair Elect.
+The annual membership business meeting is held in the fall and is typically an in-person event when feasible, hosted by the member library of the GWLA Vice Chair/Chair Elect.
 The annual business meeting agenda typically includes the approval of the budget of the next fiscal year, review of current and potential new program initiatives, and review of the strategic plan.

 b.
 Other Regular Meetings.
 The GWLA membership holds at least one other regular business meeting during the year with the method of meeting determined by the Board of Directors and must provide opportunities for all directors to attend and participate.